 Scientists from the Bannasch Laboratory at the University of California, Davis have developed a DNA test to identify carriers of JADD in the Toller breed.
 The juvenile form of Addison’s disease is genetically distinguishable from the adult onset form in that all dogs that develop the juvenile form have two identical copies of a specific region within their genome and a specific mutation within a novel gene.
 The mutation responsible for JADD causes a change in the amino acid sequence in a highly conserved region of this protein.
 This mutation is not present in any other breeds of dogs based on testing of over 250 individual animals in 80 different breeds.

 Affected.
-2 copies of the JADD mutation.
-Dog has 75% chance of developing Addison’s disease by 1 year of age.
+Two copies the Nova Scotia Duck Tolling Retriever juvenile Addison's disease (JADD) allele detected.
+Dog has 75% chance of developing Addison's disease by 1 year of age.

 Hughes, A.M., Jokinen, P., Bannasch, D.L., Lohi, H., & Oberbauer, A.M.
 (2010).
 Association of a dog leukocyte antigen class II haplotype with hypoadrenocorticism in Nova Scotia Duck Tolling Retrievers.
 Tissue Antigens, 75(6), 684-690. doi: 10.1111/j.1399-0039.2010.01440.x